Changing the Color or Material of a Single Wall in Home Designer

 ANSWER

-Changing the color or material of a single wall is easy to accomplish using either the Material Painter or by accessing the Wall Specification dialog.
+Changing the color or material of a single wall is easy to accomplish using either the Wall Specification dialog or the Material Painter tool.

 To change the color or material of a single wall using the Wall Specification dialog